 Building a Deal Flow Triage Agent for VCs with OpenClaw

-A deal flow triage agent monitors your inbox, extracts pitch deck data, scores each opportunity against your investment thesis criteria, and pushes ranked summaries to Slack.
-It turns a 6-hour daily screening grind into a 15-minute review of pre-scored deals.
+A deal flow triage agent monitors your inbox, extracts pitch deck data (ARR, growth rate, team size, geography, sector), scores each opportunity against your investment thesis criteria, enriches with external data from Crunchbase and PitchBook to verify deck claims, and pushes ranked summaries to Slack.
+It turns a 6-hour daily screening grind into a 15-minute review of pre-scored deals that are already sorted by fit to your fund.
+The partner reviews the ranked list in the morning, greenlights the top 3-5 for founder conversations, and the rest get a courteous “thanks but not a fit right now” response within 24 hours.

-The problem it solves is volume.
-According to PitchBook’s 2025 US VC Activity Report, active venture firms receive between 5,000 and 10,000 inbound pitches per year.
-DocSend’s 2025 Fundraising Research found that the average VC spends just 2 minutes and 24 seconds on a first-pass deck review.
+The problem it solves is volume with quality.
+PitchBook’s 2025 US VC Activity Report found active venture firms receive between 5,000 and 10,000 inbound pitches per year.
+DocSend’s 2025 Fundraising Research found the average VC spends just 2 minutes 24 seconds on a first-pass deck review.
 That’s not analysis — that’s pattern matching under duress.
-Most firms rely on associates to handle initial screening, but even a sharp associate can only review 30-40 decks per day before quality drops.
+Most firms rely on associates to handle initial screening, but even a sharp associate can only review 30-40 decks per day before quality drops precipitously.
+Associates start skimming, then they start skipping sections, then they miss good deals because the 47th deck of the day got the same 90 seconds as the 2nd.

-We’ve built this exact agent for VC clients at beeeowl.
-Here’s the full architecture, configuration, and deployment walkthrough.
+We’ve built this exact agent for VC clients at beeeowl across 5 production deployments.
+Here’s the full architecture, configuration, and deployment walkthrough — the same playbook we run for every new VC client, tuned to their specific thesis and fund strategy.

 The agent runs five sequential steps for every inbound pitch: email monitoring, attachment extraction, data enrichment, thesis scoring, and alert delivery.
-Each step is an OpenClaw skill connected through a channel.
+Each step is a separate OpenClaw skill connected through the OpenClaw Gateway.
+The architecture is modular so you can swap individual skills without rebuilding the whole pipeline.

 Here’s the high-level flow: